All posts

 Banking Setup Pattern for Turkish Founders

-2. Wise Business — Currency conversion layer.
-USD→TRY transfers at mid-market rates, TRY account for Turkish expenses
+2. Wise Business — Conversion layer.
+USD to TRY at mid-market rates, TRY account for Turkish expenses.

-3. Turkish domestic bank (İş Bankası, Garanti BBVA, Yapı Kredi, etc.) — TRY operating account for local expenses, tax payments, personal spending
+3. Turkish domestic bank (Is Bankasi, Garanti BBVA, Yapi Kredi) — TRY operating account for local expenses, tax payments, personal spending.

-This three-account structure keeps USD revenue in USD for as long as possible, converts only what is needed for Turkish expenses, and maintains clean separation between US business funds and Turkish personal/business funds.
+This three-account structure keeps USD revenue in dollars as long as possible, converts only what Turkish expenses require, and separates US business funds from Turkish personal funds.

 European Banking as Intermediary